Precise Reasoning About Container-Internal Pointers with Logical Pinning: Conclusion

 \section{Conclusion}

 \textit{Logical pinning} is a new lightweight borrowing model that makes exposed internal pointers explicit in the logical representation of containers, enabling direct reasoning about pointer validity while preserving modularity.
 This technique unifies several ad hoc proof patterns and supports precise yet modular specifications for common idioms such as pointer caching, expose-then-mutate, and consecutive lookups.
-Our case studies show that it simplifies existing proofs and allow new patterns to be verified, all without reformulating the underlying separation logic.
-We implemented the approach in CFML to demonstrate its soundness and practicality.